Zhang Chong and Zhang Bo are both graduates from Beijing Film Academy, they are the directors of The Fourth Wall.

 It’s like having a dream, not only does it want to tell you something, it also wants to show you something.
 I enjoy growing up with my protagonist, facing difficulties together, and embracing the feeling of hope together.

-– The screenplay is well structured and developed in the way to present the metaphor of the mind and the stage.
+– The screenplay is well structured and developed in a way to present the metaphor of the mind and the stage.
 Did you plan ahead, or did you followed the flow?
 How long did it take you to write it?

 When we decided to name the “Fourth Wall”, we tried our best to show the relationship between illusion and reality through this concept of the stage.